95348953489345893524897/pvprepo/information/movement.md

 - How to Propkill (By Libre) - https://steamcommunity.com/sharedfiles/filedetails/?id=1880069764 <br/>

 ## Basics of propfly:
-Since all of the videos from Libre's guides are privated, I'll attempt to explain and give videos for all the propfly  <br/>
+Since all of the videos from Libre's guide are privated, I'll attempt to explain and give videos for all the propfly  <br/>
 ### Launching (aka boosting)
 Launching is the most basic propfly technique, essential to getting in the air (most of the time).<br/>
 The best props to launch with are the launching props in the [spawnlist](https://gist.github.com/95348953489345893524897/77ca18cdcbf3fe50f68b9938916453b2#file-045-props-txt-L751-L1027):